Goguryeo–Tang War: Conflicts in 654–668 and fall of Goguryeo

+In the summer of 661, Su Dingfang led an army of 44,000 across the sea and laid siege to Pyongyang while another Tang army under Qibi Heli advanced overland.
+The Tang army was 350,000 strong and Silla was only requested to provide supplies during this expedition.
+Qibi Heli defeated a Goguryeo army at the Yalu River but Su Dingfang failed to take Pyongyang.
+The invasion was called off in February 662 after failing to take Pyongyang for several months and when a subsidiary Tang force led by Pang Xiaotai was defeated by Yŏn Kaesomun at the Battle of Sasu.

-In 666, the Goguryeo dictator Yeon Gaesomun died and an internal struggle between his sons for power broke out.
-Goguryeo was thrown into chaos and weakened by the succession struggle among his sons and younger brother, with his eldest son (and successor) defecting to Tang and his younger brother defecting to Silla.
-Yeon Gaesomun's death paved the way for a fresh invasion by Tang and Silla in 667, this time aided by Yeon Gaesomun's oldest son.
-The violent dissension resulting from Yeon Gaesomun's death proved to be the primary reason for the Tang–Silla triumph, thanks to the division, defections, and widespread demoralization it caused.
+In 666, the Goguryeo dictator Yŏn Kaesomun died and an internal struggle between his sons for power broke out.
+Goguryeo was weakened by the succession struggle among his sons and younger brother.
+His eldest son (and successor) defected to Tang and his younger brother defected to Silla.
+The violent dissension resulting from Yŏn Kaesomun's death proved to be the primary reason for the Tang–Silla triumph, thanks to the division, defections, and widespread demoralization it caused.

+Yŏn Kaesomun's death paved the way for a fresh invasion by Tang and Silla in 667, this time aided by Yŏn Kaesomun's oldest son.
 The alliance with Silla also proved to be invaluable, thanks to the ability to attack Goguryeo from opposite directions, and both military and logistical aid from Silla.
-In 668, the Tang and Silla forces besieged and conquered Pyongyang, which led to the conquest of Goguryeo.
+In early 667, a Tang invasion of Goguryeo was launched with Li Shiji at its head.
+The Tang army swept away the border fortifications and pressed into Goguryeo's heartland in the spring of 668.
+Tang and Silla forces besieged and conquered Pyongyang on 22 October and the Tang annexed Goguryeo.
 Over 200,000 prisoners were taken by the Tang forces and sent to Chang'an.